Synvya/sdk/README.md

 The goal is for Agent A operated by Company A to be able to work with Agent B operated by Company B to achieve a common goal.
 For example: Company A wants to buy a product sold by Company B so Agent A and Agent B can coordinate and execute the transaction.

+The basic communication tools are implemented in `agentstr/nostr.py`.

-As a first example, AgentStr implements the [NIP-15](https://github.com/nostr-protocol/nips/blob/master/15.md) Nostr Marketplace with `merchant` and `customer` profiles implemented each as a Phidata Toolkit available to Phidata agents.
+As a first example, AgentStr provides the tools to create and operate a marketplace using the [NIP-15](https://github.com/nostr-protocol/nips/blob/master/15.md) Nostr Marketplace as its foundation.
+The file `agentstr/marketplace.py` includes NIP-15 `merchant` and `customer` profiles implemented each as a Phidata Toolkit.

 # License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.